tuffyestates/backend/README.md

 # Backend for Tuffy Estates

-*Only make changes to develop branch, master is stable*
+*Only make changes to the develop branch, master is stable*

 Master is a protected branch, you can only merge into it.